tamolinamendoza/hs-user-input-mini-lab-open-teacher-training/README.md

 ## User Input Mini App
 Now that we know about gets-ing and puts-ing, let's build a simple input/output app.
 The main objective is to create an application that _takes in user input, does something with that input, and then prints out an output_.

+NOTE: This lab does not have tests, so the `learn` command won't work.
+Instead, just write your code and test it out manually by running ruby trip.rb in the command line.
+If the program does what you want it to, you're good to go and can use `learn submit` to submit your work!

 ### Gets
 The first thing we need to do is take in user input with the `gets` method.
 Remember, when an executed Ruby program hits the method `gets`, the program is going to pause and wait for the user to enter text into the terminal.